ucb-bar/sp24-Baremetal-IDE/tester/README.md

 Timeouts for a chip payload will be overridden to be one year (infinity) to allow for on-chip debugging while the host waits for a response.

 A typical workflow with this command would be to use it in tandem with the `--no-upload` or `-n` flag, which disables uploading and resetting the chip, alongside using an external OpenOCD and GDB session.
-When the host is waiting to attempt an ENQ/ACK UART connection, allow the program to execute `init_test`.
+When the host is waiting to attempt an ENQ/ACK UART connection, use a separate GDB instance to manually allow the program to execute `init_test`.
 Then, the host payload can be sent from the host manually, triggering a custom breakpoint within your benchmark:

 <pre><code>$ ./tester/tester.py -s hello -d -n --no-psu
 Please confirm the following parameter sweep: